evanatyourservice/distributed_kron/README.md

 ## Basic Usage (Kron)

-Kron schedules the preconditioner update probability by default to start at 1.0 and anneal to 0.03 at the beginning of training, so training will be slightly slower at the start but will speed up by around 4k steps.
+Kron schedules the preconditioner update probability by default to start at 1.0 and anneal to 0.03 during the first 4k steps of training, so training will be slightly slower at the start but will speed up by around 4k steps.

 For basic usage, use `distributed_kron.kron` optimizer like any other optax optimizer: